spautz/limited-cache/README.md

 #### `maxCacheTime` (milliseconds, default: 1 day, max: 1 year)

 Time after which an item is removed.
 A falsy value will make it the 1-year maximum.

+#### `warnIfItemPurgedBeforeTime` (milliseconds, default: 5000, development only)

+If an item rotates out of the cache before this time passes, emits a warning to suggest you increase the cache size.
+Use a falsy value to disable.

 ## Low-level functions